riyannode/Paylabs/README.md

 # PayLabs

-AI search and crawler built with langgraph/langchain runtime, paid via x402 on Arc/Circle, and receipt-backed.
+AI search and crawler built with langgraph/langchain runtime, paid via x402 on Arc/Circle, receipt-backed and creator monetization

 Users ask a question, set a USDC budget, connect a wallet, sign one x402 entry payment, and get an AI answer with source context, creator payouts, and a receipt.